nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### transformFloat64

-Transforms an existing float value.
+Anonymizes and transforms an existing float value.

 **Parameters**